Two-Loop Five-Parton Leading-Colour Finite Remainders in the Spinor-Helicity Formalism: Results

 \section{Results}

 In this section we compare three aspects of our results compared to those we used as an input.
-First, we compare their complexity in terms of the leaf count of the finite remainder expressions.
+First, we compare their complexity in terms of the leaf count of the finite remainder expressions, that is in terms of the number of nodes in their abstract syntax trees.
 Second, we estimate the number of calls to the numerical amplitude evaluation procedure needed by both methods for the analytical reconstruction of the rational functions.
 Third, we analyse the numerical stability of the resulting expressions under realistic conditions.